trilemma-dev/Blessed/README.md

 Both the `message` and `icon` parameters are optional.
 Defaults will be provided by macOS if they are not specified.

+On macOS 10.15 and later this functionality is also available as an `async` variant which will not block while waiting for a user to grant (or decline) authorization.

 To see a runnable sample app using this framework, check out [SwiftAuthorizationSample](https://github.com/trilemma-dev/SwiftAuthorizationSample).